JYS997760473/NUS-ME5404-EE5904-Projects/RL/README.md

 ## Task 1

-Run `task1.m` file and tune the parameter `gamma` and `epsilon_type` if you want.
+Run `RL_task1.m` file and tune the parameter `gamma` and `epsilon_type` if you want.

 ## Task 2

-First upload `qeval.mat` file to the current directory, then run `task2.m` file.
+First upload `qeval.mat` file to the current directory, then run `RL_main.m` file.

-An optimal path and optiaml policy map will generated.
+An optimal path and optiaml policy map will be generated.

 `numGoal`, `average_execution_time`, `qevalstates` will be in the MATLAB workspace now.

-If you want to check more variables, please check `Q_learning` function in `task2.m` file.
+If you want to check more variables, please check `Q_learning` function in `RL_main.m` file.